 This group of talented young musicians eagerly returned to school in August in preparation for the fall season.
 Their ability to perform at a professional level in a short period of time is a testament to the hard work that they have put forth since they first began playing in band many years ago

 The Tri-M Music Honor Society, founded in 1936, is a program of the National Association for Music Education (NAfME), which focuses on creating future leaders in music education and music advocacy.
 Tri-M recognizes students that have shown exceptional scholarship, musicianship, and character.
 Tri-M provides students with leadership opportunities to make a difference in our school and community through music-based service projects.
-Students in grades 9-12 who are currently enrolled in one of the performing ensembles at the Academy, hold an A average in their music courses and a B average overall, and demonstrate are invited to apply.
+Students in grades 9-12 who are currently enrolled in one of the performing ensembles at the Academy, hold an A average in their music courses and a B average overall, and demonstrate exceptional character are invited to apply.

 To present to athletes and coaches, and all whom they influence, the challenge and adventure of receiving Jesus Christ as Savior and Lord, serving Him in their relationships and in the fellowship of the church.
 The Fellowship of Christian Athletes touches millions of lives.
 Since 1954, the FCA has been challenging coaches, and athletes on the professional, college, high school and youth levels to use the powerful medium of athletics to impact the world for Jesus Christ.
 FCA is the largest interdenominational, school-based, Christian sports organization in America.
 It focuses on serving local communities by equipping, empowering and encouraging people to make a difference for Christ.